Aminocd/slate/source/index.html.md

 ## List User's Recent Transactions

-This endpoint retrieves the 100 most recently created incoming issuances, transfers, and outgoing micro currency orders associated with a user, sorted by created_at date, starting from the most recent
+This endpoint retrieves the 100 most recently created issuances, transfers, and outgoing micro currency orders associated with a user, sorted by created_at date, starting from the most recent

 ```shell
 curl 'https://api.mycurrency.com/users/3/recent_transactions?per_page=10' \